 Newsflash: "He's not a house, you are not Chip & Joanna Gaines and your life is not an episode of Fixer Upper!"

 I am by no means saying that people don't deserve second chances.
 We all have to make choices, but when your mistakes become consistent decisions, then I have to now remove myself from the equation.
-I'm not sitting here thinking of myself more highly than I ought to, but I am saying that we need to take precautions to mitigate longterm damage.
-Listen, there is no such thing as a big sin and little sin.
+I'm not sitting here thinking of myself more highly than I ought to, but I am saying that we need to take precautions to mitigate long-term damage.
+Listen, there is no such thing as a big sin or little sin.

 God isn't here trying to make all the decisions for you, He wants you to be so lost in His will that yours and His are inseparable.
 Look, I'm not perfect; in fact, I'm the immediate past president of the 'Scandalous Church Girls' Auxiliary.
 Every time I remember where I came from, I can't just sit and point fingers.

 Lesson 3: You ain't as good as you think, so cut others some slack.